 Title deeds and zoning certificates: the proof of what you own

-The deed defines territory
+What the deed defines

 The title deed is the legal proof of ownership: it defines boundaries, records servitudes, and confirms rights.
 Without it, no claim is secure.
 The zoning certificate determines lawful use, whether that's residential, business, or agricultural.
 Together they form the foundation of legal security for your purchase.